CobraCat/LED_Utility/README.md

 There is no license on the application but due recognition of Kevin Darrah and myself would be appreciated upon any modifications.

+The Excel worksheets are Password Protected to prevent inadvertent alterations.
+The Password is actually visible (in case of memeroy loss) on the yellow border, bottom left of the 8x8 worksheet.
+The PWD is BJN

 # Sketches.zip
 This file contains various sketches associated with the project, but there may be extras.
 Check that the LED_Arduino.ino and LED_Arduino16.ino are set to Read-Only.
 You don't want